 STUDENT IDENTIFICATION CARDS

-• All students will be required to wear a student identification card.
-This card serves as school, library, and lunch identification.
+The ID is considered part of the daily uniform.
+All students will be required to wear an ID.
+This card is the student's official school, library, and lunch identification.
+It must be worn and visible at all times.